-James brings over 25 years' experience working at director and executive level in a range of different sectors including retail, banking, pharmaceutical and manufacturing with the majority of his career spent in technology roles, James has extensive experience in driving and delivering technology solutions as well as leadership and management.
+James has extensive experience in driving and delivering technology solutions as well as leadership and management.
 James holds an MBA as well as a fellowship at the Chartered Management Institute and as Certified IT Professional with the British Computer Society.
 James has been involved with academies since being a Chair of Governors for Co-op Academy Trust and then at Dixon's Academy Trust.
 Currently James is the Group Head of IT for a global manufacturing company.